 Coatings and laminates for inkjet prints and traditional color photographs may offer significant protection from many common sources of stain.
-However, these products must be individually evaluated with each ink/ media combination because there is the possibility that the laminates and their adhesives, as well as solvent or water-based coatings applied after printing, could themselves cause stain formation over time.
+However, these products must be individually evaluated with each ink/media combination because there is the possibility that the laminates and their adhesives, as well as solvent or water-based coatings applied to inkjet prints or to traditional color photographs after printing, could themselves cause stain formation over time.